Where Food Meets Design: An Introduction to our Lab

 What was perhaps most interesting about our conversation was that we both seemed to be asking these questions from unique, but deeply related, perspectives.
 With my background in engineering and design, I was looking at how we could harness data and design to drive our food culture forward.
 Qais, with a background in cultural studies and a newly minted chef and restaurant owner, was interrogating our use and understanding of language as it intersects with cultural and physical production.
 He spoke of how that can be leveraged in pursuit of answers to these fundamental questions.
 Why are we forced to say Haricot Verts in a french restaurant in New York, or Fagioli in an Italian restaurant in London, but it seems off for foreigners to read Fasoulia off our menu?
 Was one seemingly unrelated question he asked.

 We were both clearly searching for solutions to the same problems.
 At the same time, Noma had just released its book The Noma Guide to Fermentation which came up of course.
 The topic of fermentation loomed large in my head ever since I first read Sandor Katz’s The Art of Fermentation quite a few years before.
 A few years prior, I had founded a start-up with classmates in London.
 Gutface Foods designs fermentation vessels and is still something I do on the side.
-I moved back to Amman two years or so earlier and was working at an Industrial Design firm.
-When Qais mentioned that he had been dreaming of starting a lab for a while now, it seemed like the universe had conspired to bring us together as I had the same dream, and he asked me that same night to join them and lead the future lab at Shams.
+I moved back to Amman two year or so earlier and was working at an Industrial Design firm.
+Qais mentioned that he had been dreaming of starting a lab for a while now and he asked me that same night to join them and lead the future lab at Shams.